Understanding and Using Scanning Sonars

 For users searching the sea bottom and knowing that signal strength decreases at further ranges, scanning sonars can be mounted at angles so different amounts of the seabed can be illuminated and visible on the display.

 If the sonar has a low altitude and angled downwards at a steep angle, then only a narrow portion of the total area will be shown.
 By gaining altitude, the sonar can illuminate a wider swath of the sea bottom.

 When operators are searching for targets on the sea bottom, the best use of the sonar comes from balancing the altitude above the sea bottom with the sonar angled down slightly.
 This will give the longest bottom imaging range for the sonar’s signal strength.

-As a general rule, scanning sonars can achieve around 70% seabed coverage of a given area if it has a 10-15° down angle and an altitude of 10% of the operating range.
+As a general rule, a scanning sonar (both sidescan and mechanically scanning) can achieve around 70% seabed coverage of a given area if it has a 10-15° down angle and an altitude of 10% of the operating range (DeepVision AB, 12)(blueprint subsea, 17).
 For example, at a 10m range, the sonar should have an altitude of 1m above the sea bottom.
 At a 20m range, the sonar should have an altitude of 2m.